liborty/rstats/README.md

 ## Trait VecVec

 Relationships between n vectors (in d dimensions).
-This general data domain is denoted here as (nd).
-It is in nd where the main original contribution of this library lies.
+This (hyper-dimensional) data domain is denoted here as (`nd`).
+It is in `nd` where the main original contribution of this library lies.
 True geometric median (gm) is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`.
 This algorithm solves Weiszfeld's convergence and stability problems in the neighbourhoods of existing set points.
-Its variant `pmedian` iterates point-by-point, which gives even better convergence.
+Its variant, `par_gmedian`, employs multithreading for faster execution and gives otherwise exactly the same result.

 * centroid, medoid, outliers, gm
 * sums of distances, radius of a point (as its distance from gm)
 * characterisation of a set of multidimensional points by the mean, standard deviation, median and MAD of its points' radii.
 These are useful recognition measures for the set.
 * transformation to zero geometric median data,
-* multivariate trend (regression) between two sets of nd points,
+* multivariate trend (regression) between two sets of `nd` points,
 * covariance and comediance matrices.
 * inner and outer hulls